joeschmo/joebot2/README.md

 Fully Customizable Haskell IRC Bot

 #Introduction
-joebot2 is an upgrade from the original joe\_bot that runs irc.freenode.net #roboclub. joebot2 was designed to be an easy to customize and upgrade haskell irc bot.
+joebot2 is an upgrade from the original joe\_bot that runs on irc.freenode.net #roboclub. joebot2 was designed to be an easy to customize and upgrade haskell irc bot.

 #Installation